Chapter 5120-7 Personnel

 (1) The director.
 The director shall appoint all deputy directors, division chiefs, chief of the division of parole and community services, managing officers, deputy wardens, executive staff, and any employee with a fiduciary relationship to the director.
 These employees shall serve in the unclassified civil service at the pleasure of the director.

-(2) The deputy director of each central office division or bureau.
-The deputy director of each central office division or bureau shall select, appoint, discipline and remove employees within their division or bureau with the director's approval.
+(2) The deputy director of each operation support center division or bureau.
+The deputy director of each operation support center division or bureau shall select, appoint, discipline and remove employees within their division or bureau with the director's approval.

 (3) The managing officer of each institution, for that institution.